 The parent and student schedules do overlap during parts of the New Student Orientation, and we encourage parents and students to participate together; however, during times indicated on the schedule as “student only,” we respectfully ask parents to allow their students to meet and explore Ringling College on their own.

 How can I keep up with what’s happening at Ringling College?

 Be sure to visit the Ringling College Parents’/Guardians’ Portal on the website frequently as the website is always updated with news and events.
 You can also sign up to receive a quarterly newsletter for parents/families that provides current information about happenings at the College.
 Additionally, you can join the Ringling College Parents’ Association Facebook site and stay connected technologically.
-Lastly, make sure to book your ticket to attend the College’s Family Weekend held on October 23-25, 2015!
+Lastly, make sure to stay tuned for information on upcoming family weekend!

 What is the campus like?

 Unlike most art colleges, Ringling College has a self-contained, residential campus that closely resembles a liberal arts college.
 It consists of 78 buildings on 35 subtropical acres.

 First-year students are encouraged to live on campus to experience all Ringling College has to offer.
 70% of our students live in one of 10 different residence halls or apartments.

 We have found that students seeking information for off campus housing have had good results by using commercial property managers, rental agencies and web-based apartment listings.
 Email us at email@example.com if there is any way we can be of assistance in your search!

 What is campus housing like?